+44 (0)20 7952 1411

 L1090103

-The journey of this particular piece started in June at London's Masterpiece fair.
-You may have read about the ‘Artist’s overcoat’ created for Nic Fiddian-Green from a rare Harris with a narrow bright stripe running though it.
+The journey of this particular coat began in June at London’s Masterpiece fair.
+You may have heard about the ‘Artist’s Overcoat’ created for Nic Fiddian-Green, crafted from a rare Harris tweed with a bright, narrow stripe running through it.

-Nic swished around the recreation of his studio at Masterpiece, clad in his beautiful new full-length overcoat in the uncharacteristic heat of an English summer.
-This caught the eye of an exceptionally elegant Frenchman.
+Nic swished through his recreated studio at Masterpiece, draped in this beautiful full-length coat, even in the uncharacteristic heat of an English summer.
+It caught the eye of an exceptionally elegant Frenchman.

-As Monday welcomed the official entrance of autumn, so it was time to take this bespoke coat to Paris for its first fitting.
+And so, as Monday heralded the official start of autumn, it was time to take this bespoke coat to Paris for its first fitting.

-he owner of the coat collects, restores and recreates such rooms.
-Sometimes he waits for years for the right room to come to the market.
-Aged 6, he found a sketch of a paneled room and it took him some 40 years to acquire it.
-Often he saves these rooms from the modernisers.
+The business is a world leader in oak paneling, and the high walls are lined with it.
+The proprietor collects, restores, and recreates historic rooms.
+Sometimes, he waits years for the right room to come to market.
+At just six years old, he discovered a sketch of a paneled room, and it took him forty years to finally acquire it.
+Often, he saves these rooms from the clutches of modern renovators.

-The coat is going to a wonderful home.
+The coat is heading to a wonderful home.

 L1090102